lzacchi/INE5426/README.md

 ## Requirements

 This project uses [Poetry](https://python-poetry.org/) to handle its dependencies.
-IF you don't have Poetry installed, you can do so following these [instructions](https://python-poetry.org/docs/#installation)
+If you don't have Poetry installed, you can do so following these [instructions](https://python-poetry.org/docs/#installation)

 Otherwise, if you have `curl`, this project's Makefile provides a method of installing Poetry through `curl`, as instructed in the official documentations.
 To do that, run the command `make install-poetry`